 C math.h Library

-The math.h library in C provides a set of mathematical functions for calculations like exponentiation, logarithms, trigonometry, rounding, and more.
+In C math.h Library provides a set of mathematical functions for calculations like exponentiation, logarithms, trigonometry, rounding, and more.
 It’s widely used in scientific, engineering, and graphics applications.

 Note: Always compile with -lm flag in GCC to link the math library.